kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 Reading through the documentation or searching the internet are not the only ways to find information about the different resources Kubernetes has.
 We can get access to simple explanations straight from our command line using `kubectl explain RESOURCE` command.

-For example, to get a description what a Pod is and its mandatory fields, we can use the following command.
+For example, to get a description of what a Pod is and its mandatory fields, we can use the following command.

 ```console
 $ kubectl explain pod